Chaffoteaux

 Symptom

-Visible yellow or orange, lazy flames instead of sharp blue flames (where flame is visible).
+Visible yellow or orange, lazy flames instead of sharp blue flames (where the flame is visible).

 Poor Combustion / Incomplete Burning